 This institution approved by the Bureau for Private Postsecondary Education to offer degree programs.
-To continue to offer degree programs, this institution must meet the following requirements: Become institutionally accredited by an accrediting agency recognized by the United States Department of Education, with the scope of the accreditation covering at least one degree program.
+To continue to offer degree programs, this institution must meet the following requirements:

+$\Box$ Become institutionally accredited by an accrediting agency recognized by the United States Department of Education, with the scope of the accreditation covering at least one degree program.

-□ Achieve accreditation candidacy or preaccreditation, as defined in regulations, by July 1, 2017, and full accreditation by July 1, 2020.
+$\Box$ Achieve accreditation candidacy or pre-accreditation, as defined in regulations, by July 1, 2017, and full accreditation by July 1, 2020.

-Stop all enrollment in its degree programs, and Provide a teach-out to finish the educational program or provide a refund.
+□ Provide a teach-out to finish the educational program or provide a refund.

 An institution that fails to comply with accreditation requirements by the required dates shall have its approval to offer degree programs automatically suspended.

 Master of Business Administration with Specialization in Hospitality Management